-How do I explore beta features in Canvas?
+How do I access the Canvas beta environment?

 The beta environment is separate from the test environment, which is overwritten with data from the production environment every three weeks and allows you to test using your real data without ruining the experience for your users.
 Learn more about the test environment.

 - Admins and instructors can always access the Canvas beta environment, but students can only access beta if enabled by your Customer Success Manager